JordanZois/JordanZois/README.md

 -  Hi, I’m @JordanZois
 -  I’m interested in Programming and Mechanical and Materials Engineering
--  I’m currently learning AutoHotkey
+-  I’m currently learning Selenium in Python
 -  This page will serve as a repository for my summer 2022 and onward endevers into programming
--  My current goal is to program an auto-purchasing script in AutoHotkey and successfully purchase a single item from a webpage
+-  My current goal is to program an auto-purchasing script in Python and successfully purchase a single item from a webpage

 <!---
 JordanZois/JordanZois is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.